 Internal RTC in STM32

-Most of the STM32 devices have RTC (Real Time Clock) built in which can keep the track of the current time and date.
-RTC can be used for chronometers, alarm clocks, watches, small electronic agendas, and many other devices and today we are going to learn HOW to access internal RTC in STM32.
+Most of the STM32 devices have RTC (Real Time Clock) built-in, which can keep the track of the current time and date.
+RTC can be used for chronometers, alarm clocks, watches, small electronic agendas, and many other devices.
+Today in this tutorial we will see how to access internal RTC in STM32.

-We will see how to set up the time, Getting the time and displaying it on the LCD and also How to use the alarm feature.
-So let’s begin the Process…
+We will see how to set up the time, get the time and display it on the LCD.
+We will also use the alarm feature of the RTC.

 Some Insight into the CODE